 2. Clean the C Drive

-Don't forget your desktop as files stored there are also part of the C drive.
-You are looking for large files that can either be deleted or moved to a different location.
-Some of these files will be difficult to delete, but there are ways to solve that problem too.
+Don’t forget your desktop as files stored there are also part of the C drive.
+You are looking for large files that can either be deleted or moved to a different location, such as hiberfil.sys files that can be safely deleted if you don’t use hibernate mode on Windows.

 3. Uninstall Apps